kristoisberg/samp-map-zones/README.md

 }
 ```

 First of all, what do we see?
 A lot of code repetition.
 That's easy to fix in this case, but what if we also needed either the min/max position of the zone?
-You'd have to loop through the zones again or take a different approach.
+We'd have to loop through the zones again or take a different approach.
 Which approach does this library take?
 Functions like `GetMapZoneAtPoint` and `GetPlayerMapZone` do not return the name of the zone, they return an identificator of it.
 The name or positions of the zone must be fetched using another function.
 In addition to that, I rebuilt the array of zones myself since the one used basically everywhere seems to be faulty according to [this post](https://forum.sa-mp.com/showpost.php?p=4050745&postcount=7).

 ## Installation